llccd/TermWrap/README.md

 ## Compared to original rdpwrap

-1. Only support x64-based systems starting from Vista

-2. Integrated [RDPWrapOffsetFinder](https://github.com/llccd/RDPWrapOffsetFinder), patch offsets are automatically searched, and will survive after installing updates
+1. Integrated [RDPWrapOffsetFinder](https://github.com/llccd/RDPWrapOffsetFinder), patch offsets are automatically searched, and will survive after installing updates

-3. Improved SingleUserPatch which respects fSingleSessionPerUser registry setting
+2. Improved SingleUserPatch which patches all two possible locations

-4. Enabled camera and USB redirection for all SKUs by additional wrap of UmRdpService
+3. Enabled camera and USB redirection for all SKUs by additional wrap of UmRdpService

 ## Usage